compassion fatigue, emotional depletion, and leadership stress with specialized psychoanalytic support." />

 Secure therapeutic space allows processing sensitive organizational information without risk, reducing isolation often experienced by HR leaders.

-2. Strengthening Systemic Boundaries
+2. Strengthening Personal Boundaries

 Develop a cohesive sense of self that enables empathy without over-identification with organizational stress or employee struggles.

-3. Enhancing Decision-Making Clarity
+3. Enhancing Decisionm-Making Clarity

 4. Fostering Human-Centered Strategies